deusprogrammer/zelda2-randomizer-react/NOTES.md

 The index in the list of locations is what determines where the destination in the new continent is.

 In order to change where the element dumps you, you would need to either swap locations or move the x, y of the destination you want.

-## Bugs

-* Randomizer thinks it can connect Death Mountain and Maze Island.
-* Randomizer for some reason misses hammer requirements in some cases like blocked caves and isolation zones.
-    * Seems to be related to reverse linking.

 ## 6502 Assembly Notes